-I’m super excited to share a blog post by my wife Meg with you today.
-In case you missed it, I introduced here a few weeks ago and you can read that blog here… Enjoy! – Garrett
+I’m super excited to share a blog post where Meg writes about some of the real things of life.
+In case you missed it, I introduced her a few weeks ago and you can read that blog here… Enjoy! – Garrett

 We all probably have at least a few memories of getting skinned knees as a kid: playing in the street with neighborhood friends, falling off of the monkey bars, climbing trees, or flipping over the handlebars (yikes)…anyone with me?
 But we also most likely have some deeper, sometimes hidden wounds from our childhood.
 These ones don’t leave visible scars but they continue to bleed into our adult lives from time to time.

 Do you find that you and your partner have the same fight over and over again?
 When you’re honest, do you ever overreact to something that the other says because you are just positive that they meant to devastate you by it?
 Or could it be that there are older pains, scars from childhood or adolescence, that squeeze their way into our fights and our relationships?

 The truth is, we all have some raw spots stemming from past wounds.
 The masks we sometimes wear around others or post on social media may make everyone believe otherwise, but we really do hurt each other.